atlasofdata/atlasofdata.github.io/_news/2018-07-09-ENSSIB-summerschool.md

 ---
-title: Presentation of the pre-project at the Cartography and Visualization Summer School at ENSSIB
+title: "'Ecoflow' pre-project at the Cartography and Visualization Summer School at ENSSIB"
 link: http://barthes.enssib.fr/ECV-2018/
 ---